 Meaningful Name: Sieglinde is an actual German name, comprised of "Sieg" meaning victory, and "lind" meaning soft/mild/gentle.

 Nice Girl: You'd expect someone who won the tournament to be prideful, but she is a very sweet-hearted person.

 Not So Different: At the end of chapter 40, she thinks that she and Einhart are alike.
 It turns out that she also has inherited the memories of her ancestors, but unlike Einhart, who only has Claus's memories, Sieg carries with her all the experience and battle prowess of all the Jeremiahs throughout history.

 Off With Your Head: What one of her ancestors did to enemies with a single kick, but since Sieglinde's Generic Memories give no details to her ancestors, she only sees herself fighting other people in her memories.

 One-Man Army: A flashback shows her ancestor slaughtering a battalion of knight cavalry with their Strong Arms.

 The Rival: To several other participants.
 To Victoria, Harry, Micaiah, and later to Einhart.
-While she's a Friendly Enemy to all of them, she's still the greatest target everyone wants to defeat, especially Micaiah.
+While she has a Friendly Rivalry with all of them, she's still the greatest target everyone wants to defeat, especially Micaiah.

 Shrinking Violet: Harry and Els discuss this trope in that they couldn't tell if she was this or not due to her nature to avoid others.